-In this work, we introduce a new family of blockwise MDS LDPC codes, the root LDPC codes, based on a special type of checknode that we call rootchecks2.
-Under iterative message-passing decoding, they achieve the outage-probability limit on block-erasure channels, and they perform close to that limit on Rayleigh BF channels.
+In this paper, we introduce a new family of blockwise MDS LDPC codes, the root LDPC codes, based on a special type of checknode that we call rootchecks.2 Under iterative message-passing decoding, they achieve the outage-probability limit on block-erasure channels, and they perform close to that limit on Rayleigh BF channels.
 This paper is organized as follows.
 Section II introduces the channel model and the relevant notations.
-LDPC codes with full diversity under Maximum Likelihood (ML) decoding are discussed in section III.
+LDPC codes with full diversity under Maximum Likelihood (ML) decoding are discussed in Section III.
 Our new family of LDPC codes suited for iterative decoding is further described.
 Section V analyzes their density evolution in the presence of block fading.
 Conclusions are finally drawn in Section VI.
-Complementary support
+Complementary support material is shown in the Appendices.